 You'll want to ensure you have a number of legal documents in place before you launch your company.

-Some of the documentation you might need to set up pet grooming business include:
+Some of the documentation you might need to set up a pet grooming business includes:

 You can access free templates online in order to get started.
 You may choose to consult with a lawyer to get a full picture of the regulatory requirements for your business.
 You can request a free, fixed-fee quote through various legal services sites.
 These include: